Cyber Forensics Admission Requirements

 - a bachelor's degree with a minimum 3.0 GPA from a regionally accredited college or university

 Applicants who do not meet all of these qualifications may, with the approval of the program's admission committee, be accepted if there is space available.
 Additional criteria may apply; see the UBalt Graduate Catalog for further information.

 Applications received after the deadline dates will be considered depending on availability of space, strength of your credentials and sufficiency of time for processing.

-Letters of recommendation.
-Have two professors or employers submit letters of recommendation on your behalf; these should be sent in sealed envelopes with signatures across the sealed portion.
+- Letter of recommendation.
+Have at least one professors or employer submit a letter of recommendation on your behalf; it should be sent in a sealed envelope with a signature across the sealed portion.

-Send all materials, unless otherwise noted, to the University of Baltimore Office of Graduate Admission, 1420 N. Charles St., Baltimore, MD 21201.
+Send all materials by email to firstname.lastname@example.org or by mail to the University of Baltimore Office of Graduate Admission, 1420 N. Charles St., Baltimore, MD 21201.